 2025

-• Dislocated Visions, Pleasure Dome, Toronto, CA
+• Dislocated Visions, curated by Dr. Lauren Fournier, Pleasure Dome, Toronto, CA

 • Unholy Inheritance curated by Xinema, Winnipeg Underground Film Fest, CA